 Lung Tissue Samples

-Analyzing the lung tissue is how physicians typically diagnose ILD after ruling out other lung diseases.
-Lung tissue analysis is typically performed via a bronchoscopy, which allows doctors to remove a small tissue sample by inserting a tiny tube down the patient’s nose or mouth and into the lungs.
+Analyzing the lung tissue is how doctors will generally diagnose ILD after ruling out other lung diseases.
+Lung tissue analysis is most often performed via a bronchoscopy.
+A bronchoscopy allows doctors to remove a small tissue sample by inserting a tiny tube down the patient’s nose or mouth and into the lungs.
 A bronchoscopy is considered a safe procedure, but often times the sample lung tissue is too small to get an accurate diagnosis.

 Treatment Options for Interstitial Lung Disease

 Keep in mind, as mentioned earlier, that there is no way to reverse the damage already done to the lungs.
-Instead, treatment centers around relieving the symptoms, preventing further damage, and reducing the risk of additional medical complications.
+Instead, treatment is often about relieving the symptoms, preventing further damage, and reducing the risk of additional medical complications.
 The most common forms of treatment include: